Blendify/blender-manual/blender_docs/manual/editors/3dview/object/properties/transforms.rst

 Delta Transforms
 ================

-Delta Tranforms are simply transforms that are applied on top of the tranforms descriped above.
+Delta Transforms are simply transformations that are applied on top of the transforms described above.
 They can be found in the :menuselection:`Properties Editor --> Object --> Delta Transforms`.

 Usage
 -----

-Delta Transforms are particular usful in animations.
+Delta Transforms are particular useful in animations.
 For example, you can animate an object with the "normal" transforms then move them around with Delta Transforms.